Lazaros Christodoulopoulos: Panathinaikos

-On 20 June 2008, Christodoulopoulos agreed a deal in principle to join Panathinaikos FC for €3.8 million.
+On 20 June 2008, Christodoulopoulos agreed to a deal in principle to join Panathinaikos for €3.8 million.
 Christodoulopoulos signed a four-year contract with the club.
 On 18 February 2010, Christodoulopoulos scored against Roma after coming on in the UEFA Europa League round of 32.

 The 2011–12 season didn't start well for him, as he faced a serious knee injury during pre-season which led him to surgery.
 The club doctors said that he would be expected to return after five months.
 After months of therapy and special treatment, he joined the rest of the team at training in December.
 On 29 December 2011, the club president announced that Christodoulopoulos had agreed to sign a new three-year contract until 2015 since his contract was going to expire during the end of the 2011–12 season.
 In January 2012, it was reported that Liverpool were interested in signing Christodoulopoulos, the former trialist at the club, for £2,000,000 (€4,500,000).

 Christodoulopoulos began 2012–13 by scoring in European and championship matches.
 He was given the number "10".
 He and Ibrahim Sissoko were the most important players for the season.
 In December, in order for Panathinaikos' president, Giannis Alafouzos, to save money for the team, he released players with high-paying contacts; as a result Christodoulopoulos was released alongside Nikos Spyropoulos, Loukas Vyntra, Antonis Petropoulos and Sebastian Leto.